shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/file-system-config-reference.md

     entity_type: Asset
     filters: [ { "path": "project", "relation": "is", "values": [ "$project" ] } ]

-## {% include product %} List Field Folders
+## List Field Folders

-[{% include product %} list field](https://support.shotgunsoftware.com/hc/en-us/articles/219031008)  folders are useful if you want to create one folder for every asset type in {% include product %}, for instance.
+[{% include product %} list field](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Administrator_ar_data_management_ar_field_types_html)  folders are useful if you want to create one folder for every asset type in {% include product %}, for instance.
 Asset types are list fields in {% include product %}, and this folder config type makes it possible to define a layer in the file system that reflects those asset type listings.

 ![list_field_folders](images/file-system-config-reference/list_field_folders_02_DS.png)